 - Value: Please give the value you want to check against the Expression.
-Please click on the fx button to write value Expression.
+Please click on the fx button to write the value Expression.

-In this SSRS Filters at Dataset Level example, We are going to display the records whose [Color] is Black.
+In this creating SSRS Filters at Dataset Level example, We are going to display the records whose [Color] is Black.
 So, select the [Color] as Expression and Operator as Like and Value as Black.

-Click the Ok button to finish configuring Filters at Dataset Level in SSRS.
+Click the Ok button to finish configuring Filters at the Dataset Level in SSRS.
 Let us Preview the Report

 TIP: If you want to delete the unnecessary filter, Please select the Filter and click on the Delete button.